opendicom/DECK_WebTransport/DICMele2deck/README.md

 Dicom Exam Contextualized Keys (DECK) is a flat hashmap parser result language for DICM files.
 The goal for this presentation of the DICOM metadata is discrete access to any attribute and consumer lowest latency.

-DICMele2deck, executable commands written in C, parses DICM (DICOM standard part 10 file format) with explicit little endian syntax, outputting DECK key values representation.
+DICMele2deck, executable set of commands written in C, parses DICM (DICOM standard part 10 file format) in explicit little endian syntax, outputting DECK contextual key values representation.

-## dcmtk storescp -> cdicm2deck
+## dcmtk storescp -> DICMele2deck

-We modified dcmtk storescp to receive DICOM DIMSE communication and invoque an executable with parameters to process each SOP instance.
+dcmtk storescp receives DICOM DIMSE communication and invoques a DICMele2deck executable with parameters to process each SOP instance immediately ayer reception.

 We added the critical information of the DIMSE association as parameters to the invocation.
+The base implementation does not use ir.
+Other DIMSE receptors can be used un replacement yo dcmttk's one.

 ## dicm2deck design